Deputy Funchion can make her contribution, with the agreement of the House, while we await the arrival of Deputy Sherlock.

 As the Bill is drafted, we do not believe an automatic entitlement to legal representation is necessary because it could potentially make cases more adversarial and they may take longer as a result.
 However, the office to be established will have a legal services unit, so they will always have access to legal advice and representation when needed.
 Under the Bill, a guardian ad litem also has a duty to inform the child or young person at the centre of proceedings of the recommendations in his or her report, and of the outcome of the proceedings.
 The intention is that the guardians ad litem will be involved throughout the proceedings.

 There is a clear consensus among stakeholders, Deputies and committee members that reform is needed as the current system is costly, unregulated and provides no oversight of guardians ad litem.
 I reiterate, because it was one of the committee's primary recommendations, that under the Bill a new national guardian ad litem service will be established within the executive office of my Department and Tusla will have no involvement with it.
 We have been working to plan for the implementation and bringing into operation of that executive office as soon as possible after the Bill is enacted.
 The decision to establish a guardian ad litem executive office within my Department was taken by the Government.

 My officials continue to be open to working with experts in order to hear further views, including those of committee members.
-We look forward to moving to Committee Stage, and it was helpful in this debate to hear, first, the general welcome of the principle behind the Bill and, second, that Deputies were so clear in identifying areas about which they have questions or in respect of which they may be tabling amendments in order that we can think further about them.
+We look forward to moving to Committee Stage, and it was helpful in this debate to hear, first, the general welcome for the principle behind the Bill and, second, that Deputies were so clear in identifying areas about which they have questions or in respect of which they may be tabling amendments in order that we can think further about them.
 I have tried to outline some of the reasons we did what we did, but as always we are open to having a debate and seeing whether there are possibilities or a need for change.